MicrosoftDocs/dynamics-365-ai/ai-docs/sales/faqs-sales-manager-app.md

 **Are goals required to use the app?**<br>
 No, however it is recommended to setup Revenue goals for each seller to get even better insights into the performance of your team.
 For more information please read [Create or edit a goal (Sales and Sales Hub)](/dynamics365/customer-engagement/sales-enterprise/create-edit-goal-sales).

+**How long does it take for data updates to reflect in the app?**<br>
+The data is refreshed periodically and could take up to 24 hours to reflect.
+We continue to make improvements to reduce this delay.

 **Can sellers (or non-managers) use this app?**<br>
 The application is currently designed to bring the most value to sales managers.
 The application cannot provide much of value for sellers though they can use this application.